genomika/summercourse/Course_Materials/intro-linux/LinuxFundamentals.md

 There are several options for editing files at TACC.
 These fall into three categories:
 - Linux text editors installed at TACC (nano, vi, emacs).
 These run in your Terminal window. nano is extremely simple and is the best choice as a first local text editor. vi and emacs are extremely powerful but also quite complex
 - Text editors or IDEs that run on your local computer but have an SFTP (secure FTP) interface that lets you connect to a remote computer (Notepad++ or Komodo Edit).
+    -  Once you connect to the remote host, you can navigate its directory structure and edit files.
+    -   When you open a file, its contents are brought over the network into the text editor's edit window, then saved back when you save the file.
+-   Software that will allow you to mount your home directory on TACC as if it were a normal disk (e.g. ExpanDrive for Windows or Mac – costs $$, but has a free trial).
+Then, you can use any text editor or IDE on your local computer to open/edit/save files (although it will be slower than local file editing)

+#### Line ending nightmares
+The dirty little secret of the computer world is that the three main "families" of computers – Macs, Windows and Linux/Unix – use different, mutually incompatible line endings.
+-   Linux/Unix uses linefeed ( \n )
+-   Windows uses carriage return followed by linefeed ( \r\n )
+-   some Mac programs use carriage return only ( \r ) And guess what?
+Most Linux programs don't work with files that have Windows or Mac line endings, and what's worse they give you bizarre error messages that don't give you a clue what's going on.

+So whatever non-Linux text editor you use, be sure to adjust its "line endings" setting – and it better have one somewhere!

 Once you connect to the remote host, you can navigate its directory structure and edit files.
 When you open a file, its contents are brought over the network into the text editor's edit window, then saved back when you save the file.